cleartonic/twitchtriviabot/README.md

 + Trivia sessions cut short by bot disconnect can be reloaded via actively created backups

 # Setup
-The latest Python 3 install is required for this bot, available at https://www.python.org/downloads/
+The latest Python 3 install is required for this bot.
+You will need to install Python 3 to be able to run.
+One can either use standard Python 3 distribution with IDLE, or use something like the Anaconda distribution with Spyder (what I use).

 Three files are critical for the bot to run.
 Download “triviaset.csv”, “twitchtriviabot.py”, and “config.txt”, and place them in the same directory.